Ghassan-elsman/Crow-Eye/correlation_engine/docs/README.md

 If you're new to the Correlation Engine:

 1. **Start with the [Overview](CORRELATION_ENGINE_OVERVIEW.md)** - Read the introduction and look at the diagrams
+2. **Understand the dual-engine architecture** - Read about [Time-Based](engine/ENGINE_DOCUMENTATION.md#time-based-correlation-engine) and [Identity-Based](engine/ENGINE_DOCUMENTATION.md#identity-based-correlation-engine) engines
+3. **Learn engine selection** - Review the [Engine Selection Guide](engine/ENGINE_DOCUMENTATION.md#engine-selection-guide) to understand when to use each engine
-2. **Understand the architecture** - Review the system architecture and data flow diagrams
+4. **Understand the architecture** - Review the system architecture and data flow diagrams
-3. **Identify your area** - Determine which directory you'll be working in
+5. **Identify your area** - Determine which directory you'll be working in
-4. **Read detailed docs** - Read the detailed documentation for that directory
+6. **Read detailed docs** - Read the detailed documentation for that directory
-5. **Review scenarios** - Look at modification scenarios similar to your task
+7. **Review scenarios** - Look at modification scenarios similar to your task

+## Engine Selection Quick Guide

+**Choose Time-Based Engine when:**
+- ✅ Dataset has < 1,000 records
+- ✅ You need comprehensive field-level analysis
+- ✅ You're debugging or doing research
+- ✅ Detailed semantic matching is critical

+**Choose Identity-Based Engine when:**
+- ✅ Dataset has > 1,000 records
+- ✅ Performance is critical
+- ✅ You need identity tracking across artifacts
+- ✅ You want to filter by specific applications
+- ✅ Memory constraints require streaming mode

+**See the full [Engine Selection Guide](engine/ENGINE_DOCUMENTATION.md#engine-selection-guide) for detailed decision criteria.**

 ## For Contributors